If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

 Brew the Espresso

-For alternative ways to make delicious espresso without a fancy machine, keep reading below.
+No espresso maker?
+No problem.
+Scroll down for alternative ways to make delicious espresso without a machine.

 Steam the Milk

-If you have an espresso maker with a milk frother attachment, you can use it to steam the cold half-and-half.
+If you have an espresso maker with a milk frother attachment (i.e. steam wand), you can use it to steam the cold half-and-half.

 Place the frother attachment just underneath the surface of the milk without going too deep.
 When the cup of milk becomes almost too hot to handle, you’ll know that it’s ready to add to the espresso.